Alyetama/qbot/README.md

 ## 🗒️ Notes

 - Discord now requires `Message Content Intent` to be turned on to handle the content of messages.
-Make sure you have it turned on for your bot in the developer portal: `Bot` -> `Message Content Intent`.
+Make sure you have it turned on for your bot in the developer portal: `Bot` -> `Privileged Gateway Intents` -> `Message Content Intent`.